 Owning and maintaining a verified Google Business Profile is essential for your apartment's marketing strategy as it's undoubtedly one of the most visible (and authoritative) sources available.

 A Google Business Profile is a listing page where you manage your business' appearance in Google search and Maps.

 When a prospective resident searches for your apartments directly, your Google Business Profile will show prominently on the right side of the search engine results page.
 It includes vital information such as your leasing office hours, phone number, website, location, customer reviews, and photos.
 (The example below highlights an apartment community's Google Business Profile in blue.)

 Recently, Google has updated its Business Profile verification process to ensure its users receive accurate and reliable information.
 Though this process is understandably necessary, it can be tricky, especially if you're opening a new apartment community (read on).

 - Step back and explain why verification is necessary for your Google Business Profile.

-- Go over Google's updated verification process in 2023, highlight its challenges, and show strategies for new apartments to verify their profile.
+- Go over Google's verification process, highlight its challenges, and show strategies for new apartments to verify their profile.